emcrisostomo/latency-simulation/blog-post.md

 ---

-## What Kingman's law really says, in plain English
+## What Kingman's Law Really Says, in Plain English

 This is dense, I know.
 Let's try to look at the formula under a different light: